Notices

 Retaliation in any form against a person who reports discrimination or participates in the investigation of discrimination is strictly prohibited and will be grounds for separate disciplinary action.

-Concerns regarding UND’s equal opportunity and nondiscrimination policies, including Title IX, Title VI, Title VII, ADA, and Section 504 may be reported at https://campus.und.edu/equal-opportunity/incident-report.html or may be addressed to Donna Smith, Assistant Vice President for Equal Opportunity & Title IX and Title IX/ADA Coordinator, 102 Twamley Hall, 264 Centennial Drive Stop 7097, Grand Forks, ND 58202-7097, telephone 701.777.4171, email und.eo.titleix@und.edu or donna.smith@UND.edu or visit the website at https://campus.und.edu/equal-opportunity/.
+Concerns regarding UND’s equal opportunity and nondiscrimination policies, including Title IX, Title VI, Title VII, ADA, and Section 504 may be reported online or may be addressed to Donna Smith, Assistant Vice President for Equal Opportunity & Title IX and Title IX/ADA Coordinator, 401 Twamley Hall, 264 Centennial Drive Stop 7097, Grand Forks, ND 58202-7097, telephone 701.777.4171, email und.eo.titleix@und.edu or donna.smith@UND.edu.
 A complaint or concern regarding discrimination or harassment may also be sent to the Office for Civil Rights, U.S. Department of Education, 500 West Madison, Suite 1475, Chicago, IL 60611 or any other federal agency.

-Under Title IX, most UND employees are required to share complaints of sexual violence and sexual harassment with the Title IX Coordinator.
-They are not allowed to keep a report of sexual violence completely confidential.
-This is because UND has resources and support available to help.
-We are concerned for the safety and well-being of the victim as well as the campus and community.
+Under Title IX and UND policies, most UND employees are required to share complaints of discrimination, harassment, and sexual misconduct with the Title IX Coordinator.
+They are not allowed to keep a report of sexual misconduct or other protected-class discrimination or harassment completely confidential.
+This is because UND has resources and support.
+We are concerned for the safety and well-being of the person impacted as well as the campus and community.
 This does not mean an investigation or other process will occur against the complainant's wishes.

-Confidential resources on campus include University Counseling Center, Student Health Services, Community Violence Intervention Center, and UND's Employee Assistance Program.
-These offices will not report incidents of sexual violence to the Title IX Coordinator in a way that identifies the complainant without the complainant's consent.
+Confidential resources on campus include University Counseling Center, Student Health Services, Community Violence Intervention Center (CVIC) at UND, and UND's Employee Assistance Program.
+These offices will not report incidents of discrimination, harassment, or sexual misconduct to the Title IX Coordinator in a way that identifies the complainant without the complainant's consent.
 You can make a confidential disclosure and still receive counseling or other services through these departments.

 UND Statement on Institutional Diversity and Pluralism